7.62×51mm NATO: T65 series experimental cartridges

 When the United States developed the T65 cartridge, the British military took a different route.
 They had spent considerable time and effort developing the intermediate-power .280 British (7 mm) cartridge with an eye towards controllable fully automatic fire.
 The U.S. held to its desire not to reduce the effectiveness of individual aimed shots.
-The American philosophy was to use automatic fire for emergencies only and continue to use semi-automatic fire the majority of the time.
+The American philosophy was to use automatic fire only in emergencies and continue to use semi-automatic fire for the majority of the time.
 After considerable debate, the Canadian Army announced they would be happy to use the .280 but only if the U.S. did as well.
 It was clear the U.S. was not going to use the .280 British.
 The British did start introducing the .280 British along with the bull-pup Rifle No. 9, but the process was stopped in the interests of harmonization across NATO.
 The T65E5 (7.62×51mm) was chosen as NATO's standard cartridge in 1954.

-Winchester saw a market for a civilian model of the late T65 series designs and introduced it in 1952, two years prior to the NATO adoption of the T65E5 experimental cartridge iteration under the 7.62×51mm NATO designation in 1954.
+Winchester saw a market for a civilian model of the late T65 series designs and introduced it in 1952, two years before NATO adopted the T65E5 experimental cartridge iteration as 7.62×51mm NATO in 1954.
 Winchester branded the cartridge and introduced it to the commercial hunting market as the .308 Winchester.
-The dimensions of .308 Winchester are almost the same as 7.62×51mm NATO.
-The chamber of the former has a marginally shorter headspace and thinner case walls than the latter due to changed specifications between 1952 and 1954.
+The dimensions of .308 Winchester are almost the same as those of 7.62×51mm NATO.
+The chamber of the former has a marginally shorter headspace and thinner case walls than the latter, due to changes in specifications between 1952 and 1954.
 This allows 7.62×51mm NATO ammunition to feed reliably in rifles chambered for .308 Winchester, but can cause .308 Winchester ammunition cases to rupture when fired in rifles chambered for 7.62×51mm NATO.